MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 ### Group Policy to MDM Setting Migration

-There are several options for creating your device configuration when considering a migration from Group Policy to cloud native device management:
+There are several options for creating your device configuration when considering a migration from Group Policy to cloud-native device management:

 - Start fresh and apply custom settings as required.
 - Review existing Group Policies and apply required settings.
 You can use tools to help, like [Group Policy Analytics](./intune/configuration/group-policy-analytics.md).
 - Use Group Policy Analytics to create Device Configuration profiles directly for supported settings.

-The transition to a cloud native Windows endpoint represents an opportunity to review your end-user computing requirements and establish a new configuration for the future.
+The transition to a cloud-native Windows endpoint represents an opportunity to review your end-user computing requirements and establish a new configuration for the future.
 Wherever possible, start fresh with a minimal set of policies.
 Avoid carrying forward unnecessary or legacy settings from a domain-joined environment or older operating systems, like Windows 7 or Windows XP.

 To start fresh, review your current requirements and implement a minimal collection of settings to meet these requirements.
 Requirements might include regulatory or mandatory security settings and settings to enhance the end-user experience.
 The list of requirements should be driven by the business and not by IT.
 Every setting should be documented, understood, and should serve a purpose.

 Migrating settings from existing Group Policies to MDM (Microsoft Endpoint Manager and Intune) isn't the preferred approach.
-When transitioning to cloud native Windows, the intention shouldn't be to lift and shift existing group policy settings.
+When transitioning to cloud-native Windows, the intention shouldn't be to lift and shift existing group policy settings.
 Instead, consider the target audience and what settings they require.
 It's time consuming and likely impractical to review each group policy setting in your environment to determine its relevance and compatibility with a modern managed device.
 Avoid trying to assess every group policy and individual setting.
 Instead, focus on assessing those common policies that cover most devices and scenarios.

 Instead, identify the group policy settings that are mandatory and review those settings against available MDM settings.
-Any gaps would represent blockers that can prevent you from moving forward with a cloud native device if unresolved.
+Any gaps would represent blockers that can prevent you from moving forward with a cloud-native device if unresolved.
 Tools such as [Group Policy Analytics](./intune/configuration/group-policy-analytics.md) can be used to analyze group policy settings and determine if they can be migrated to MDM policies or not.

 ### Scripts